Songmu/tagpr/README.md

 Flag whether or not v-prefix is added to semver when git tagging. (e.g. v1.2.3 if true) This is only a tagging convention, not how it is described in the version file.

+### tagpr.changelog (Optional)
+Flag whether or not changelog is added or changed during the release.

 ### tagpr.command (Optional)
 Command to change files just before release.